VisibleThread -

 Enable HTTP_X_FORWARDED

-Open "URL Rewrite" in your IIS manager, then click "View Server Variables"iis4.png
+Open "URL Rewrite" on the server level in your IIS manager, then click "View Server Variables"iis4.png

-Click "ADD" and create the three variables shown in the screenshot below.iis5.png
+Click "ADD" and create the three variables shown in the screenshot below.

-Now from your site open "URL Rewrite" and double click your existing rule to edit it.
-Under "Server Variables" click "" and add the values shown in the screenshot below.iis6.png
+Now from your site open "URL Rewrite" and double click your existing ReverseProxy rule to edit it.
+Under "Server Variables" click "Add..." and the variables you created above should be available in the drop-down menu.

 Set up HTTP -> HTTPS redirection